About Us

 USS Pasadena, SSN752 Improved Los Angeles Class Submarine

-• Developed expertise in Modular Construction and Construction Engineering at the General Dynamics Charleston Manufacturing Facility.
+I developed expertise in Construction Engineering at the General Dynamics Charleston, SC Manufacturing Facility.
 In Charleston, large Ohio Class and Los Angeles Class submarine components in excess of 400 tons, such as the submarine Bow, and Stern Ballast Tank Hull Modules, were built, tested, and delivered to the main Shipyard in Groton, CT.
-As the Construction Engineering Representative from headquarters, Randy was responsible for evaluating any non-conformance issues, designing the deck layout and approving the final securing of multi-million dollar submarine units on Deck Barges leaving the Charleston Facility on their way to Electric Boat in Groton, Connecticut.
+As the Construction Engineering Representative from headquarters, I was responsible for evaluating any non-conformance issues, designing the deck layout and approving the final securing of multi-million dollar submarine units on Deck Barges leaving the Charleston Facility on their way to Electric Boat in Groton, Connecticut.

 Nuclear Submarine Near Completion